renovate-tests/larvitbase-api/README.md

 api = new Api({
-	'lBaseOptions':	{'httpOptions': 8001},	// sent to larvitbase 'routerOptions':	{}	// sent to larvitrouter
+	'lBaseOptions':	{'httpOptions': 8001},	// sent to larvitbase 'routerOptions':	{},	// sent to larvitrouter
+	'reqParserOptions': {}, // sent to larvitReqParser
 });

 // Exposed stuff